-A thematic biography is not merely a biography, which is an account of the events of a particular person’s life.
-One could easily write a biography without ever engaging in the more intimate, more interesting questions a thematic biography entails.
+A thematic biography is not merely a biography, which is an account of the events of a particular person's life.
+One could easily write a biography without ever engaging in the more intimate, more interesting questions a thematic biography can entail.

 A thematic biography is a description and recounting of the life of the subject, but with an overarching emphasis on some other issue.
 The concept of a thematic biography is a type of writing that doesn't stick to facts alone, but seeks to incorporate facts in proving a predetermined point of view.